 - if it is a deferred location request and the GMLC supports the storage of the LCS service request for a group of UE, the GMLC subscribes the UE reachability status to the UDM using Nudm_EventExposure_Subscribe service operation with the data key "SUPI";

-- otherwise, the GMLC returns an appropriate error cause to the LCS client or AF.
+- otherwise, the GMLC returns an appropriate error cause to the AF.

 5b.
 If the UDM returns the current serving AMF ID to the GMLC at step 4: